What Does Being Fit Mean to You

 I think society’s idea of being fit means you are lean, shredded, and model perfect.
 Some trainers out there may be a representation of that and push that image to their clients.
 They may not realize that more often than not, this is challenging physically and mentally for the average person with a family, career, social life, and/or all of the above.

 I’m not saying it’s impossible but I want you to be realistic towards the things that truly matter to you.
-Do you need to have no body fat or is that something that you were told you needed to be truly accepted in society?
+Do you need to have zero body fat or is that something that you were told you needed to be truly accepted in society?
 Let’s really think about what we want here!
-If being your defined version of ‘Fit’ compromises what makes you happy then I believe there is a better way for you.
+If being your defined version of ‘fit’ compromises what makes you happy then I believe there is a better way for you.

 What Being Fit Means to Me

 After 10 years of being a personal trainer and now 8 years of running my company JustFit – I want to share with you what it means to me to be “FIT”.
-It may not be everyone else’s version of ‘fit’ but I would love to open this idea up to you.
+It may not be everyone else’s version of fit but I would love to open this idea up to you.

 Being fit to me is about being my healthiest self in all aspects of my own life while still fueling my joy and happiness.

-In a more specific sense, this means to me that you can do day to day functions with proper form.
+In a more specific sense, this means to me that you can do day-to-day functions with proper form.
 You can lift properly with your core and your legs.
 You have flexibility and mobility, especially in your hips, spine, and shoulders.
 You have a good balance to protect you from falling, especially as you age.
 You are someone who eats well and has energy.
 You practice self-care and mindful exercises.
 You have endurance in a variety of activities.
 And lastly, you are happy and enjoy your diet, fitness, and wellness routines.
 Being fit to me, means you have a solid grasp on both physical and mental wellness.
 But I’ll say it again… if being your defined version of ‘fit’ compromises what makes you happy then I believe there is a better way for you.

 I personally am not nor do I aim to be the low body fat, shredded fitness model that many think ‘fit’ people are.
 It took some learning, unlearning, trial, error, soul searching, but at the root, what I strive for is that I am my own version of ‘fit’.